Add unit testing support to a React project using Vite and Typescript

 , which emulates the browser DOM for test purposes:

-npm install -D @testing-library/react @testing-library/jest-dom jsdom
+npm install -D @testing-library/react @testing-library/jest-dom @testing-library/user-event jsdom

 Next, we need to configure how we want vitest